Switzerland has no shortage of jaw-dropping views. This article shows you some of the best things to do in Pontresina Switzerland.

 Enjoy a Relaxing Spa Day at the Grand Hotel Kronenhof

 The sublime mountain scenery makes Pontesina a haven for spa and wellness holidays.
 The town and surroundings are blessed with some top hotel spas and retreats and among the most impressive is the Hotel Kronenhof.
-Open to non-residents, the 2000 square metres of the Kronenhof spa offers a relaxing pool with stunning views over the mountains, saunas, solarium, Jacuzzi, salt grotto, fitness room, and a full menu of treatments.
+Open to non-residents, the 2000 square meters of the Kronenhof spa offers a relaxing pool with stunning views over the mountains, saunas, solarium, Jacuzzi, salt grotto, fitness room, and a full menu of treatments.

 Visit Ibex Valley

-If you’re in Pontresina in April through June, you have the opportunity to commune with the unique population of Ibex.
+If you’re in Pontresina from April through June, you have the opportunity to commune with the unique population of Ibex.
 During spring, the ibex migrate down into the valley from their winter home in Piz Albris.
 There’s a special hike through Ibex Valley to see and learn more about these mountain goat-like animals.
-The path runs for one kilometre and is marked by placards providing interesting information about the ibexes.
+The path runs for one kilometer and is marked by placards providing interesting information about the ibexes.

 For other wildlife, the Roseg valley, to the southwest of Pontresina is known for the deer that inhabit its forest and trails.

 Take an Hour in Pontresina’s Museum

 When you have an hour to kill between some time on the slopes or before your next mountain adventure, the Museum Alpin is a little delight.

 In a tour that can last from 20 minutes to an hour, you can walk around an old Engadiner house to learn about the population, mining, hunting, and wildlife of this region.
 You can see how people lived from the original furniture, fittings, and other ethnographical ephemera, and can also learn about the development of tourism in and around Pontresina.

 Do Some Sightseeing